- 1 Introduction

 The Bookmarks section contains all the objects and groups you have selected in other sections to have a quick access to them.

-To add an object to Bookmarks, click the flag icon in the right bottom corner, it will change its color to and become bookmarked.
+To add an object to Bookmarks, click the flag icon in the right bottom corner, it will change its color to orange and become bookmarked.

 The Featured section contains the objects which were chosen by Tabletopia’s staff to provide the authors with the most useful and common objects which can be used in various games.